Detroit Michigan Cannabis Dispensaries — Motor City Guide

 Detroit is a collection of distinct neighborhoods each with their own energy.
 Here's how to orient yourself.

-The energy center.
-Campus Martius, the Detroit Riverwalk, Comerica Park, Little Caesars Arena, and Ford Field are all here or adjacent.
+Campus Martius, the Detroit Riverwalk, Comerica Park, Little Caesars Arena, Ford Field.
 Art Deco skyscrapers, the Guardian Building, the Spirit of Detroit.
-Start here on any first visit.
+The DIA, the Motown Museum, Wayne State.
+Start here on any first visit — everything else radiates out from this.

 Corktown

 Detroit's oldest neighborhood and its most creative right now.
-Michigan Central Station — a century-old train depot — reopened in 2024 as a Ford innovation campus.
-Victorian homes, craft cocktail bars, folk restaurants, and Third Man Records pressing plant.
+Michigan Central Station reopened in 2024 as a Ford innovation campus.
+Victorian homes, craft cocktail bars, folk restaurants, Third Man Records pressing plant, and Luxury Loud's farm-to-table cannabis operation.
+The neighborhood that surprises visitors most.

 Eastern Market

 America's largest historic public market.
-Saturday mornings are a Detroit institution — fresh produce, flowers, vendors, murals, and energy that nowhere else in the city matches.
+Saturday mornings are a Detroit institution — fresh produce, flowers, vendors, murals, and the kind of energy that nowhere else in the city matches.
 Come hungry.
 Leave with something you didn't plan to buy.

 Motown.
 Techno.
 Rock.
 The whole story.